 Connecting existing customers with a member of the support team

 Connecting candidates with recruiters for phone screenings

-How to set up a round-robin Event Type
+How to set up a round robin Meeting type

-Within your Event Type, you will be able to select your preferred option: strict or flexible round-robin.
+Within your Meeting type, you will be able to select your preferred option: strict or flexible round robin.